Choe Hyon

 Choe Hyon (Korean: 최현, 6 May 1907 – 10 April 1982), also known as Sai Ken (after the Japanese pronunciation of his name), was a North Korean general and politician.

 Born in China to ethnic Korean parents, Choe fought in the anti-Japanese struggle from a young age.
 He became one of the most important military leaders of the armed resistance in Manchuria.
-His merits surpassed those of Kim Il-sung, including leading troops in the Battle of Pochonbo, later attributed to Kim in North Korean propaganda.
+He led troops in the Battle of Pochonbo.
+This was later attributed to Kim Il Sung in North Korean propaganda.
 The two were, however, close friends during and after the guerrilla years.
 After the liberation of Korea, the guerrillas chose Kim among themselves to be the leader of North Korea, even though Choe was his senior and had a higher rank in the Chinese Communist Party (CCP).